HashbrownKazang/spnt-studio/README.md

 ## development

 Started wit create-next-app, added supabase and clerk and worked out the authentication workflow.
 Next is the schema for the database.
+With clerk and upabase handling auth and users, I set out to have cloudflare R2 storage do the heavy lifting as far as the backend was concerned.
+R2 storage fr storiing and serving the audio files and durable workers for real time chat.
+If that all falls in place the rest shoould as well.